NEFSC/READ-SSB-Lee-WorkingEfficiently/README.md

 # Introduction
 This repository is simply a collection of other repositories that are designed to help you work more efficiently, plus a "how to help" section.
+I used [my project template](https://github.com/NEFSC/READ-SSB-Lee-project-template) to start this up, so there are probably a bunch of extraneous bits.

 # How to help